 Academics & Courses

-The Education Specialist program includes 30 hours of in-class work with a seminar approach.
-In addition to the in-class seminar work, Ed.S. participants will complete at least 6 hours of internship or practicum experiences approved in advance as part of their Leadership and Learning Plan.
-(The program totals 36 credit hours.)
+The Education Specialist program includes 27 hours of in-class work with a seminar approach.
+In addition to the in-class seminar work, Ed.S. participants will complete at least 6 hours of internship experiences approved in advance as part of their Leadership and Learning Plan.
+(The program totals 33 credit hours.)

 Students complete coursework as a cadre over a two categories.
-One in which all of the candidates complete coursework as a group or cadre scheduled to take place over a two-year period.
-The second category is stand-alone coursework required of all candidates but can be completed at various times.
+One in which all of the candidates complete coursework as a group or cadre scheduled to take place over a three-year period.
+The second category is the internship required of all candidates, but can be completed at various times.

 ESD 705 Issues in Leadership - 3 hrs.